codingnewton/PythonSearchEngine/readme.md

 # PythonSearchEngine -  Basic Python Search Engine

-This program is developed by Group 15 of COMP4321 for completing the project.
+This program is developed by Group 15 of COMP4321.
 This readme serves as a brief introduction and simple instruction to the set up of our search engine.

 ---